limbernie/limbernie.github.io/_posts/2018-11-22-fourandsix-2.01-walkthrough.md

 ### Afterthought

-Frankly, Fred reminds me of the [FRED](https://digitalintelligence.com/products/fred/) Forensic Workstation from Digital Intelligence I used to play with many years ago.
+To be honest, Fred reminds me of the [FRED](https://digitalintelligence.com/products/fred/) Forensic Workstation from Digital Intelligence I used to play with years ago.
+It’s still nice to dabble in OpenBSD once in a while.

 [1]: https://www.vulnhub.com/entry/fourandsix-201,266/
 [2]: https://www.vulnhub.com/